basho/basho_docs/source/languages/en/riak/dev/advanced/replication-properties.md

 riak-admin bucket-type activate custom_props
 ```

-Now, any time you stored an object in a bucket with the type
+Now, any time you store an object in a bucket with the type
-`custom_props`
+`custom_props` those properties will apply to it.

 ## Available Parameters